shieldproject/shield/docs/API.md

 The following error messages can be returned:

-- **failed to check SHIELD health** - an internal error occurred and shoud be investigated by the site administrators.
+- **failed to check SHIELD health** - an internal error occurred and should be investigated by the site administrators.

 ## SHIELD Authentication

-TBD
+The Authentication endpoints allow clients to authenticate to a SHIELD Core, providing credentials to prove their identity and their authorization to perform other tasks inside of SHIELD.

 ### POST /v2/auth/login